tock/tock/doc/reference/trd-hil-design.md

 There are cases when operations are synchronous *sometimes*.
 The random number generator in Rule 1 is an example.
-If random bits are cached, then a call to request random bits can somtimes retun those bits synchronously.
-If the random number generator needs to engage the underlying AES engine, then the random bits have to be asyncronous.
+If random bits are cached, then a call to request random bits can sometimes return those bits synchronously.
+If the random number generator needs to engage the underlying AES engine, then the random bits have to be asynchronous.
 As Rule 1 goes into, even operations that *could* be synchronous should have a callback that executes asynchronously.

 Having a conditional synchronous operation and an asynchronous backup